 Assets that are no longer in a serviceable condition and for which maintenance is no longer available (or not cost effective) should be retired from service.
-Disposal of assets must be inline with the City's disposal policy and should be included in the 10 year Forward Capital Works Programs.
+Disposal of assets must be in line with the City's disposal policy.

 Table 12: ICT Asset Disposal Program